 Tip #2: Arms Fully Extended

 Ultimately, you’ll want to work toward sitting or kneeling to use a hand drill.
-But that brings you closer to the kit and the arms can be bent at the shoulder, elbow, and wrist.
-That’s a lot of planes to operate in.
+But that brings you closer to the kit and the arms will bend at the shoulder, elbow, and wrist when we kneel or sit.
+That’s a lot of variables to try to control when starting out.
 I have students stand away from their clamped kit so that their arms must be fully extended in order to reach the spindle.
 You can focus on a more lateral motion (with nearly stiff arms), rather than having all the extra joints bending too.

 Tip #3: Flat Hands